 Norwich Theatre Beyond

 In 2022, Norwich Theatre introduced an exciting and innovative initiative known as “Theatre Beyond.”
-This visionary project marks a departure from the traditional theatre experience, as it ventures beyond the confines of their Norwich venues to bring captivating performances to a wider regional audience.
+This visionary project marks a departure from the traditional theatre experience, as it ventures beyond the confines of their Norwich venues to bring performances to a wider regional audience.

 The essence of Theatre Beyond lies in its mission to take shows that Norwich Theatre has supported, produced, or enabled and transport them into the heart of the broader community.
 It’s a bold step towards making theatre more accessible and immersive, breaking down the boundaries between the stage and the audience.